 The town of Tarpon Springs started as a Greek sponge harvesting village.
-Many Greeks still live here so it is a great place to immerse yourself in Greek culture and cuisine.
+As a result, many Greeks still live here.
+Consequently, it is a great place to immerse yourself in Greek culture and cuisine.
 Wander down to the sponge docks to browse the shops and restaurants.
 We spent two romantic nights on a houseboat docked at the marina.
 Located on the Gulf of Mexico, Tarpon Springs also has several nearby beaches.

 This post contains sponsored links.
 Please read full disclosure if you would like additional details.